- The Core Curriculum

 The Creativity and Curiosity Curriculum runs during the 'Core Elective', 100-minute, afternoon lessons.
 These longer sessions allow students to fully immerse themselves in practical subjects.Back to the top

-An Extended Elective Programme takes place after school from 4.00pm to 5.30pm every day and includes a range of activities and clubs linked to the academic core subjects and the five Core Elective areas.
+An Extended Elective Programme takes place after school between 3.45pm to 5.15pm Monday - Thursday and will include a range of activities and clubs linked to the academic core subjects and the five Core Elective areas.

 A Community which Cares

 The pastoral system at Ada Lovelace CofE High School places students in form groups which is their home community.
 Each tutor group has a form tutor who will stay with them all the way through the school.
 They also have a Head of Year and a Head of Key Stage who guide the year group through the new challenges of each school year and whose job it is to ensure that every student does well.
 Our pastoral teams pride themselves on knowing their students well as individuals and caring for their progress.
 Students are also strongly encouraged to take responsibility for each other.

 Responsible behaviour within the school community also shapes our relationship with the wider community.

 The Ada Lovelace ethic is to be enterprising.
 We give students the opportunity, within class and through extra-curricular programmes to be innovative and imaginative.
 The story which we utilise to exemplify our attitude to enterprise is the Parable of the Stewards.
 A spirit of enterprise will become very important to our students as they move into upper school and think about their own future pathways.
 Programmes of speakers from industry and Higher Education encourage students to think about the direction they would like to take and the initiatives they may want to develop to ensure they are well positioned for future success.
 All students will undertake work experience in Year 10 and will be expected to consider work placements after GCSE.